 Despite the inherently high process hydrogen demand of proposed project biorefining the DEIR provides only a cursory and incomplete description of proposed and potential hydrogen supply technologies.
-The DEIR does not disclose that the technology used by existing onsite hydrogen plants to be repurposed by the project, fossil gas steam reforming, co-produces and emits roughly ten tons of carbon dioxide (CO2) per ton of hydrogen supplied to project biofuel processing.
+The DEIR does not describe the technology used by existing onsite hydrogen plants proposed to be repurposed by the project.
+These hydrogen plants use fossil fueled hydrogen steam reforming technology.
+This fossil gas steam reforming would co-produce roughly ten tons of carbon dioxide (CO2) emission with each ton of hydrogen supplied to project biofuel processing, but the basis for knowing to evaluate that potential impact is obscured by omission in the DEIR.

-The DEIR identifies a non-fossil fuel hydrogen production technology-splitting water to coproduce hydrogen and oxygen using electricity from renewable resources-then rejects this solar and wind powered alternative in favor of fossil gas steam reforming, without describing either of those hydrogen alternatives adequately to support a reasonable environmental comparison.
+The DEIR identifies a non-fossil fuel hydrogen production technology-splitting water to coproduce hydrogen and oxygen using electricity from renewable resources-then ranks its impacts in relation to the project with fossil gas steam reforming without describing either of those hydrogen alternatives adequately to support reasonable environmental comparison.
 Reading the DEIR, one would not know that electrolysis can produce zero-emission hydrogen while steam reforming emits some ten tons of $CO_2$ per ton of hydrogen produced.